Sidhuharp97/stat-programs-website/content/workshops/spatial-workshop/correlated-error-models.md

               data = Nin,
               na.action = na.exclude)

-# extract the least squares means for variety
+# extract the esimated marginal means for variety
 preds_lme <- as.data.frame(emmeans(nin_lme, "gen"))

 # use information from the variogram fitting for intialising the parameters